 Students must deposit scratch paper (and any other approved paper materials) into a shred bin before leaving the testing room.
 No paper materials may leave the testing room.
 The shred bin is locked and staff do not have a key.
 The bin is emptied regularly and all papers are destroyed.

 Exception for paper make-up exams: Scratch paper provided for paper make-up exams will be collected with the other exam papers and returned to you.

 The Testing Center aims to strike a balance between the need for a uniformly secure testing environment and the individual preferences of professors.
 In addition to scratch paper, we have developed a list of approved materials/aids that professors can permit students to use on their exams.
 Please pay close attention to your selection(s) to ensure that you have chosen the intended materials/aids.

 All materials will be inspected by a proctor prior to the student being admitted to the exam.
-The Testing Center reserves the right to reject a student’s materials if they do not comply with the professor’s instructions or the Testing Center’s policies.
-Students whose materials are rejected will have the option to test without the rejected materials or to reschedule (contingent upon availability).
+The Testing Center reserves the right to reject a student’s materials if they do not comply with your instructions or the our policies.
+Students whose materials are rejected will have the option to test without the rejected materials or to reschedule (if available).

 The primary method of communication between the faculty member and the Testing Center is email.
 Please use your University email account for all communication with the Testing Center.
 The exam request form asks for your phone number; however, this is only used in the event of an urgent problem with the exam that the Testing Center is unable to solve.

 If you require any changes after your exam request has been approved, please notify us.
 Note that once exam requests are approved, some things cannot be changed.